117-12 THE FAIR HEARING DECISION

 117-12 A. TIME LIMITS ON DECISIONS

-1. Temporary Assistance, Medicaid, Adult Public Assistance, General Relief Assistance, and Chronic and Acute Medical Assistance programs:
+1. Temporary Assistance, Medicaid, Adult Public Assistance, and General Relief Assistance programs:

 Fair hearing decisions must be completed no later than 90 calendar days from the date of request.